gregorwolf/SAP-NPM-API-collection/apis/audit-logging/README.md

 ## API - v1

+---
+> **NOTE:**
+> API v1 will be deprecated by March 2023.
+We strongly recommend that you switch to API v2 as soon as possible.

+---

 The library provides an API for writing audit messages of type configuration changes, data modifications, data accesses and security events.

 ### Importing the library